coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 ------------------------

-In the interactive mode, also known as the Coq toplevel, the user can develop his theories and proofs step by step.
+In the interactive mode, also known as the Coq toplevel, the user can develop their theories and proofs step by step.
 The Coq toplevel is run by the command ``coqtop``.

 There are two different binary images of Coq: the byte-code one and the